Gold & Wood

-Gold & Wood is a manufacturer of high-end hand-crafted eyeglasses and sunglasses founded in 1995 by Maurice Leonard.
-It has its production facilities in Luxembourg.
+Gold & Wood is a manufacturer of high-end hand-crafted eyeglasses and sunglasses.

 Gold & Wood uses precious materials like diamonds, gold, wood taken from authorised and supervised plantations, and buffalo horn from animals that are not harmed in the process, with their horns growing back.

 Awards

 Gold & Wood has been nominated for and won numerous industry awards, like the prestigious Silmo d'Or for its "Moon" and "Star" sunglasses.